Open cluster: Formation

 The formation of an open cluster begins with the collapse of part of a giant molecular cloud, a cold dense cloud of gas and dust containing up to many thousands of times the mass of the Sun.
 These clouds have densities that vary from 102 to 106 molecules of neutral hydrogen per cm3, with star formation occurring in regions with densities above 104 molecules per cm3.
 Typically, only 1–10% of the cloud by volume is above the latter density.
-Prior to collapse, these clouds maintain their mechanical equilibrium through magnetic fields, turbulence, and rotation.
+Prior to collapse, these clouds maintain their mechanical equilibrium through magnetic fields, turbulence and rotation.

 Many factors may disrupt the equilibrium of a giant molecular cloud, triggering a collapse and initiating the burst of star formation that can result in an open cluster.
-These include shock waves from a nearby supernova, collisions with other clouds, or gravitational interactions.
+These include shock waves from a nearby supernova, collisions with other clouds and gravitational interactions.
 Even without external triggers, regions of the cloud can reach conditions where they become unstable against collapse.
 The collapsing cloud region will undergo hierarchical fragmentation into ever smaller clumps, including a particularly dense form known as infrared dark clouds, eventually leading to the formation of up to several thousand stars.
 This star formation begins enshrouded in the collapsing cloud, blocking the protostars from sight but allowing infrared observation.
 In the Milky Way galaxy, the formation rate of open clusters is estimated to be one every few thousand years.

 The hottest and most massive of the newly formed stars (known as OB stars) will emit intense ultraviolet radiation, which steadily ionizes the surrounding gas of the giant molecular cloud, forming an H II region.
 Stellar winds and radiation pressure from the massive stars begins to drive away the hot ionized gas at a velocity matching the speed of sound in the gas.
 After a few million years the cluster will experience its first core-collapse supernovae, which will also expel gas from the vicinity.
-In most cases these processes will strip the cluster of gas within ten million years and no further star formation will take place.
+In most cases these processes will strip the cluster of gas within ten million years, and no further star formation will take place.
 Still, about half of the resulting protostellar objects will be left surrounded by circumstellar disks, many of which form accretion disks.

-As only 30 to 40 per cent of the gas in the cloud core forms stars, the process of residual gas expulsion is highly damaging to the star formation process.
+As only 30 to 40 percent of the gas in the cloud core forms stars, the process of residual gas expulsion is highly damaging to the star formation process.
 All clusters thus suffer significant infant weight loss, while a large fraction undergo infant mortality.
 At this point, the formation of an open cluster will depend on whether the newly formed stars are gravitationally bound to each other; otherwise an unbound stellar association will result.
-Even when a cluster such as the Pleiades does form, it may only hold on to a third of the original stars, with the remainder becoming unbound once the gas is expelled.
+Even when a cluster such as the Pleiades does form, it may hold on to only a third of the original stars, with the remainder becoming unbound once the gas is expelled.
 The young stars so released from their natal cluster become part of the Galactic field population.